LiamJCates/Programming-Notes/C++/Syntax/Statements/Declarations/Namespace.md

 ## Namespaces

 Namespaces prevent naming conflicts.

 A namespace statement declares the name of a namespace and causes the source code that follows the declaration to be compiled within the scope encompassed by that namespace.

-Namespaces are names given to parts of code.
+Namespaces are names given to regions of code.

-The reason you use std::cout in a program and not only cout is that the artifact (cout) that you want to invoke is in the standard (std) namespace.
+For example, the reason you use std::cout in a program and not only cout is that the artifact (cout) that you want to invoke is in the standard (std) namespace.
 By invoking std::cout, you are telling the compiler to use that one unique cout that is available in the std namespace.

 You use the std (pronounced “standard”) namespace to invoke functions, streams, and utilities that have been ratified by the ISO Standards Committee.

+Types of Namespace declarations:
+  Nested
+  Alias
+  Anonymous
+  Inline

 ### Naming Conflict
 Assume that you didn’t use the namespace qualifier in invoking cout and assume that cout existed in two locations known to the compiler — which one should the compiler invoke?

 This causes a conflict and the compilation fails.

 This is where namespaces get useful.
 Namespaces help in reducing the potential for a naming conflict.

 By telling the compiler that you are using the namespace std, you don’t need to explicitly mention the namespace when using std::cout or std::endl:

   using namespace std;

 The effect of this statement is that, when compiling, for any unrecognized name, the compiler will try prepending std:: to it to see if it exists in the std namespaces.